A narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 One of their children is designated as ‘the problem’ in the family.

-We are the truthtellers, and the truth is a narcissist’s worst nightmare.
+These children are usually the truthtellers, and the truth is a narcissist’s worst nightmare.

 If you want to make someone angry, all you have to do is lie to them; if you want to make a narcissist angry, all you have to do is tell the truth.